Japanese Government Scholarships for International Research Students

-(5) Japanese Language: Applicant must be willing to learn the Japanese language, interested in Japan and enthusiastic about deepening his/her understanding of Japan after arriving, and capable of engaging in study and research while adapting himself/herself to life in Japan.
+(4) Japanese Language: Applicants must be willing to learn the Japanese language, interested in Japan and enthusiastic about deepening their understanding of Japan after arriving, and capable of engaging in study and research while adapting themselves to life in Japan.

-(6) Health: Applicant must be physically and mentally healthy enough to pursue study at university.
+(5) Health: Applicants must be physically and mentally healthy enough to take graduate studies at universities in Japan.

-(7) Arrival in Japan: Applicant must be able to leave for and arrive in Japan between the 1st and 7th of April 2014, or within two weeks of the date set by the receiving university for the beginning of the semester (in principle, in September or October).
-Travel expenses will not be provided if the Applicant is unable to travel to Japan during this set period.
+(6) Arrival in Japan: In principle, applicants must be able to arrive in Japan between the 1st and 7th of April 2015, or within two weeks of the date set by the receiving university for the beginning of the semester (in principle, in September or October).

-It is important to read the 2014 Japanese Scholarship Guidelines for Research Students and visit the official website (links found below) for detailed information on how to apply for this scholarship.
+It is important to visit the official website (links found below) for detailed information on how to apply for this scholarship.